-The medical isotope production facility will have a total floor space of 250,000ft².
-It will be built on 25 acres of land donated by the University of Florida Foundation in January 2015.
+The medical isotope production facility will have a 250,000ft² total floor space.
+It will be built on a 25-acre land area donated by the University of Florida Foundation in January 2015.

 Medical isotopes are used in medical tests to detect a wide range of diseases, including cancer and cardiovascular diseases.
 Technetium-99m, which is derived from Mo-99, is the most widely used medical isotope in the world.